thijsrijkers/coffeess/README.md

 npm i coffeess
 ```

 CoffeeSS has a simple syntax thats easy to understand.
+The idea of this syntax is to create a smoothed out version of the css syntax.
+With this syntax the developer doenst have to use brackets, semicolons and standard class/id tags.
 A example of this syntax is as followed:

 ```shell
 id test